Best Bible Commentary Series: The Top 50

 isaiah commentary cover

-the abridged paperback editions have made some of the superb volumes in this series affordable and accessible to many more people than when these technical commentaries were only available in hardbacks that often exceeded $120 newSee on
+The abridged paperback editions of this series have made its volumes affordable to more people than when these technical commentaries were only available in hardbacks that often exceeded $120 new.

 JPS